 - Have you ever been stopped and frisked?
 Due to the fact that you fit a description of someone who may commit a crime?

-- Have you ever been followed around a store, and arrested after you bought something you clearly was able to afford?
+- Have you ever been followed around a store, questioned, or even arrested after you bought something?

-- Have you ever had been affected by negative stereotypes about your race, which have been going around since your ancestors stepped foot in a country?
+- Have you ever had been affected by negative stereotypes about your race, which have been going around since your ancestors stepped foot in the country?